The Hidden Risks of Dental Plaque Build-Up

 A little preventative care at home goes a long way.
 Keep in mind that while it’s of course important to brush and clean the most visible and accessible surfaces of your teeth (namely, those that shine through during a big smile), it is the unseen and harder-to-reach surfaces where plaque tends to build up – precisely because they are unseen and harder to reach.
 Those areas include interdental spaces.

-Consistently making a point of addressing these surfaces will be your best defense against dental plaque build-up and its many unwanted consequences.
+Consistently making a point of addressing these surfaces will be your best defence against dental plaque build-up and its many unwanted consequences.

 Be Proactive Against Plaque